Applying and decisions

 On the front page of the application system, you can see your applications in the system.
 Click on the application link to access your application.
 On the application page, select the report tab, through which you can complete your report.

 The attachments to the final report depend on the support for which the final report is being prepared.
-The attachments required can be found in the instructions for each type of support.
-Please read the support instructions carefully.
+The attachments required can be found in the final report instructions for each type of support.
+Please read the instructions carefully.

 Self-financing and budget